kubernetes/kubernetes/docs/devel/releasing.md

 `kubernetes-e2e-gce` build (but please check that it corresponds to a temporally similar build that's green on `kubernetes-e2e-gke-ci`).
-Lastly, if you're having trouble understanding why the GKE continuous integration clusters are failing and you're trying to cut a release, don't hesistate to contact the GKE oncall.
+Lastly, if you're having trouble understanding why the GKE continuous integration clusters are failing and you're trying to cut a release, don't hesitate to contact the GKE oncall.

 Before proceeding to the next step: